codewithkalio/hangugeo-learn/README.md

 ## Local Development

-> ⚠️ This project is a personal portfolio piece and is not open for contributions or public accounts.
+> ⚠️ This project is a personal portfolio piece and is not open for contributions.

 ```bash
 git clone https://github.com/YOUR_USERNAME/YOUR_REPO_NAME.git